 Billy snorted.
 If only she knew how long he'd been holding a grudge on her.
 She'd really see that iron grip then.

-Huh… The weed thing actually didn't sound like a bad idea to Billy.
+Huh… The dope thing actually didn't sound like a bad idea to Billy.
 Why the hell not?

-So, he wisely decided to hold off on the weed for now, and made his way over to Brantford Music Supply.
+So, he wisely decided to hold off on the dope for the time being, and made his way over to Brantford Music Supply.
 It was a safe choice, one that his sister would approve of in a heartbeat.
-Besides, Billy needed to pick up some new guitar strings, anyway.
+That, and Billy needed to pick up some new guitar strings, anyway.

 Great, Billy was in a bad mood all over again.

 "C'mon, breathe," Billy murmured to himself.
 "Just get the strings and get outta here.
-Breathe, strings, get the hell outta here.
+Breathe, strings, leave.
 Go."

 In stiff, robotic fashion, he scouted out the guitar strings, grabbed a pack, and headed up to the front counter to pay, jaw clenched and lips pursed iron-tight.
 Leave it to Led Zeppelin to remind him of how shitty his life had become.

 As he was waiting for the cashier to ring his stuff up, Billy felt a tap on his shoulder.
 He craned his head back; behind him stood a girl with pale, freckled skin and nervous-looking grey eyes.
 Her hair, a shocking shade of ginger, peeked out from under the black hood of her jacket, messily woven into a single braid, and her small hands were balled in loose fists.

 She swallowed, pursed her lips briefly before opening her mouth to speak.
 "Um, are you leaving, like, right after you pay?"